in2code-de/femanager/Documentation/Changelog/Index.rst

       * [BUGFIX] Remove "endtime" for check of unique in db
       * [DOCS] Add note for configpid setting
       * [BUGFIX] updated sjbr/static-info-tables version

 -
+      :Version: 6.4.0
+      :Date: 2024-05-08
+      :Changes:

+      * [FEATURE] Add confirmation form to delete profile during registration - thx to Stefan Busemann (in2code)
+      * [TASK] Remove unnecessary scrollIntoView property - thx to Felix Ranesberger (in2code)
+      * [TASK] Replace jQuery scrollTop with vanilla scrollIntoView - thx to Felix Ranesberger (in2code)
+      * [TASK] Build new JS distribution file - thx to Felix Ranesberger (in2code)

+-
       :Version: 6.3.2